Outpatient Therapists for Reno County Office

 - Kylee Gross - LMFT

-- Lisa Lekan -
+- Lisa Lekan - LMFT

 - Angela Martinez - LMLP

-- Shanna Stefan - LMFT
+- Corey Reed - LMFT

 - Meghann Sterling - LMFT

-- Melody Wagler -
+- Melody Wagler - LMSW, LMAC

 Dale has a variety of experience due to past positions held.
 He has worked in psychiatric hospitals/units for 35+ years.
 Dale was a therapist at the masters level for 2 years before going back to school for his doctorate degree.
 He has performed psychological evaluations on individuals from 9 months to 98 years old along with Theraplay (play therapy), Gestalt, Family Systems, Psychodynamic, CBT, and Interpersonal psychotherapy.
 He began working with substance abusers in 1978 at inpatient units, VA residential programs, and outpatient programs.
-He currently fascilitates the co-occurring disorders group at HMHC.
+He currently facilitates the co-occurring disorders group at HMHC.
 His testing experience has also been varied; he started doing Neuropsychological testing during an internship and has been working mostly with the elderly and those with brain injuries since then.
 Dale runs a group for MR/DD men to improve their communication and social skills.

 Dale’s favorite type of therapy is spiritually based counseling.
 His training has been in the integration of psychology and theology and this allows him to practice evidence based therapy when the client is asking for it.

 Leighann is an LMSW who wishes to support her community by listening and providing access to services for those in need.
 Leighann is originally from Florida and completed most of her schooling there.
-Leighann attended the University of South Florida with her Bachelors in Social Work, She then went back to complete her Masters in Social Work from Saint Leo Universtiy.
+Leighann attended the University of South Florida with her Bachelors in Social Work, She then went back to complete her Masters in Social Work from Saint Leo University.
 Leighann started with Horizons in 2015 as an Attendant Care Worker while finishing up her degree.
 She believes that this gave her a great sense of how the agency works and the value to clients in every service it provides.

 Her passion as a clinician is to work with children and young adults who are experiencing difficulty with moods.
 She understands the importance of working with the client, their family and treatment team members to elicit a cohesive effort in improving mental health.
-Leighann enjoys using cognitive behavioral, narrative, solutions focused, strengths-based and person-centered therapy techniques to allow the client to feel empowered and in control of their treament.
+Leighann enjoys using cognitive behavioral, narrative, solutions focused, strengths-based and person-centered therapy techniques to allow the client to feel empowered and in control of their treatment.

 "I am.
 I think.
 I will." - Ayn Rand